dzmalone/aacc/README.md

 If you reference AACC in academic or professional work:

-> Malone, D. S. (2024). *AACC: Attribution for AI-Enhanced Creative Content* (Version 1.0). https://github.com/dzmalone/aacc
+> Malone, Dave (2025). *AACC: Attribution for AI-Enhanced Creative Content* (Version 1.0). https://github.com/dzmalone/aacc

 ---